 All copies of official documents must be certified according to Western Sydney University requirements.

-Late applications are considered on a case-by-case basis with priority given to applications received before the closing dates.
+If you have missed a closing date, late applications are considered on a case-by-case basis with priority given to applications received before the closing dates.

 All applications will be considered for the next available intake.